Apple Watch Setup & Notes

 - You must have all appropriate permissions (see below for more).
 Mostly Apple Health Heart Rate permissions (see Partners section).

-- You must have a Pro purchase for the account to use Heart Rate from the Watch.
+- You must have a Plus, Pro, Pro Plus or Star membership for the account to use Heart Rate from the Watch.

 See the bottom of this article for troubleshooting and what to do in case of issues.